OlivierJoshua/Phonebook-Uploader/README.md

 ## User guide
 Download and run the .JAR file under releases.

-Once the GUI is present, select "Start"
+Once the GUI is present, select "Start" and let the process commence.